-So, with only about 20 minutes left before sunrise, I searched frantically for another composition with which to photograph the mountain.
-I found it in this field with two sets of cottonwood trees serving to frame the mountain, a wash running diagonally through the scene at the right side of the image and a small hill and a bit of a dirt road forming a triangle shape on the right side of the image.
-These elements serve to point they eye towards the mountain.
+So, with only about 20 minutes left before sunrise, I frantically searched for another composition with which to photograph the mountain.
+I found it in this field with two sets of cottonwood trees serving to frame the mountain, a wash running diagonally through the scene at the right side of the image, and a small hill and a bit of a dirt road forming a triangle shape on the right side of the image.
+These elements serve to point the eye towards the mountain.

 You likely can’t make it out in the online version of the image, but one of my favorite details in this scene is the snow that is falling to the left of Lone Pine Mountain, seen through the Cottonwood tree at the left edge of the scene.
 The light streaming through the snow that is falling (or is being blown off the mountain ridges by wind) has an etherial quality to it.
 Just a small detail that makes seeing this image as a print so worthwhile.